 All applications must be submitted in accordance to the requirements and instructions of the Long-term International Fellowship Request for Proposals (RFP).
 All application materials must be in English and must be submitted through the Grants Portal.
 Paper applications or applications sent by e-mail or fax will not be accepted.

 The Conquer Cancer Foundation of ASCO Long-term International Fellowship was first awarded in 2010.
-To date, we have funded 18 early-career oncologists from Armenia, Brazil, Chile, China, Ethiopia, Iran, Jordan, Lebanon, Mexico, Nepal, Thailand, Uganda and Zambia.
+As of 2019, Conquer Cancer has awarded 19 early-career oncologists from Armenia, Brazil, Chile, China, Egypt, Ethiopia, Iran, Jordan, Lebanon, Mexico, Nepal, Thailand, Uganda and Zambia.

 2018 Long-term International Fellowship Recipients